MicaelOps/minecraft-gameserver/README.md

 Logs:
+1/08/2025
+- Although there werent significant latency changes in the Ping Pong packet, the server is now written  in a way that is able to handle heavy loads.

 30/08/2025
 - 3rd time is the charm, watched some c++ trading latency conferences and gained inspiration to rewrite the network system again to introduce more modern c++ features like jthreads, std::pmr for contiguous memory blocks for pooled resources and branch predictability.